matwolbec/tutorials/index.md

 ## About

-I'm a DevOps enthusiast, network technician, sysadmin and infosec specialist.
+I'm a DevOps enthusiast, network technician, sysadmin and infosec focused.
 I've been working with Infrastructure and Network for several years and wanted to share some how-to-guides (even with myself when I need).

 Check my [main page](https://matwolbec.github.io) for more info.